danielpickert/foodapp/README.md

-# Project #3 Recipe Hub
+# Project #3 The Recipe Hub

-This app allows users to Create a search for recipes by inputting the name of the dish or an ingredient in the recipe.
-The app Reads the request and Renders photos and links to various food items.
-If you click on the photo the page will redirect to another component which contains the web address of the recipe you clicked on.
-If you click on the icon on the go home button you can Update the search field to produce a new search.
+This app allows users to search for recipes by entering the name of the dish or ingredient in the search bar.
+The app reads the request and retreieves photos and links to various food items.
+If you click on 'View Recipe', the page will redirect to another component which contains the web address of the recipe you clicked on.

-## Prerequisites
+## Features

 Create React App.